ramp-eu/PoroLog/README.md

 For easier integration, NOOS-Open provides a bootstrapping ROS2 package that can be easily modified for any ROS2-supporting robot and allow for quick and easy integration with the NOOS-Open infrastructure.
 This package is located [here](https://github.com/ortelio/Noos-Open/tree/main/basic_mobile_robot).

-The instructions to execute it follow:
+Below follows the instructions to execute it:

-> VASILIS HERE!
+**Prerequisites**
+1. Ubuntu Linux 20.04
+2. ROS 2 Foxy Fitzroy installed
+3. Ros 2 workspace

 ## Custom robot integration